brummer-simon/bcdt-rust_plasmoid_example/README.md

 ## Motivation

-I like to develop in rust and as KDE user, I though at some point "I really would like implement widgets with Rust as backend".
+I like to develop in rust and as KDE user, I though at some point "I really would like to implement widgets with Rust as backend".
-Then I searched for examples in that regard and did not find anything.
-A few days after that I thought "It can't be that hard to do that", so ended up creating a PoC/this repo.
+Then I searched for examples and howtos and did not find anything.
+Then I thought "It can't be that hard to do that", so ended up creating a PoC/this repo.

 To get this to work, I basically merged code from three separate examples/project that solve parts of my problem.